An incalculable number of forces conspire to prevent your should-be customers from buying from you.

 Taking a position opposite what is popular also gets attention and generates curiosity.
 Common advice is almost always to think big.
 Saying that someone thinks too small is an insult.

-Bigger isn’t always better, as Volkswagen has proven.
+Bigger isn’t always better, as the classic Volkswagen ads have proven.

 Subtly, this subject line also implies that the reader is doing something wrong, something they never even thought to question.
 Curiosity and self-interest practically force him to open the email to find out if he’s making the mistake of thinking too big, and how he can fix it.